Economic Stability & Growth

 Policies that work for working families

-Research indicates that the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) successfully boost earnings for low-wage workers, while generating substantial benefits in the areas of health, education, and quality of life.
-Combined, EITC and CTC have lifted more Americans out of poverty than any other program except Social Security.
+Research indicates that the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC) successfully boost earnings for low-wage workers while generating substantial benefits in health, education, and quality of life.
+Combined, EITC and CTC have lifted more Americans out of poverty than any program except Social Security.

 Impact Nationwide